TritonDataCenter/smartos-live/README.md

   * The resulting image requires a 64-bit x86 machine.

-  * The build stamp, as well as a summary of the repositories from which the image was constructed, is available in the live image in `/etc/release`.
+  * The build stamp, as well as a summary of the repositories from which the image was constructed, is available within the live image as `/etc/release`.

   * There is a manifest of shipped files created in the output area; i.e.,